-In order to deliver the export from the source to a border system, MSCG must make the necessary commercial arrangements and obtain sufficient transmission capacity to wheel the exported energy to the border system.
-In doing so, MSCG would use domestic transmission facilities for which open-access tariffs have been approved by FERC.
-MSCG also must make reservations for transmission service in accordance with the FERC Open-Access Same-Time Information System (OASIS), and must schedule delivery of the export with the appropriate Regional Transmission Organization(s) (RTO), Independent System Operator(s) (ISO) and/or control area operator(s).
+In order to deliver the export from the source to a border system, SET must make the necessary commercial arrangements and obtain sufficient transmission SET capacity to wheel the exported energy to the border system.
+In doing so, SET generally would be expected to use domestic transmission facilities for which open-access tariffs have been approved by the Federal Energy Regulatory Commission (FERC).
+SET also must make reservations for transmission service in accordance with the FERC Open-Access Same-Time Information System (OASIS), and must schedule delivery of the export with the appropriate Regional Transmission Organization(s) (RTO), Independent System Operator(s) (ISO), and/or control area operator(s).
 The posting of transmission capacity on OASIS indicates that transmission capacity is available.
 Furthermore, it is the responsibility of the RTO, ISO, and/or control area operator to schedule the delivery of the export consistent with established operational reliability criteria.
 During each step of the process of obtaining transmission service, the owners and/or operators of the transmission facilities will evaluate the impact on the system and schedule the movement of the export only if it would not violate established operating reliability standards.
-Therefore, DOE has determined that the existing industry procedures for obtaining transmission capacity on the domestic transmission system provide adequate assurances that an export will not cause or exacerbate a transmission operating problem on the U.S. electric power supply system.
+DOE has determined that the existing industry procedures for obtaining transmission capacity on the domestic transmission system provide adequate assurances that a particular export will not cause an operational reliability problem.
+Therefore, this export authorization has been conditioned to ensure that the export would not cause operating parameters on regional transmission systems to fall outside of established industry criteria or cause or exacerbate a transmission operating problem on the U.S. electric power supply system (paragraphs D, E, and J of this Order).

 In determining the operational reliability impacts of moving the export through a border system and across the border, DOE relies on the traditional technical studies that were performed in support of electricity export authorizations issued to that border system.
-Allowing these technical studies to suffice in this docket is sound and, thus, DOE need not perform additional impact assessments here, provided the maximum rate of transmission for all exports through a border system does not exceed the authorized limit of the system.
+Allowing these technical studies to suffice in this docket is sound and, thus, DOE need not perform additional impact assessments here, provided the maximum rate of transmission for all exports through a border system does not exceed the authorized limit of the system (paragraph B of this Order).

 However, this approach is applicable only for exports over international transmission facilities for which export authorizations have been issued and for which operational reliability studies have been performed.
-Several of the international transmission lines over which MSCG seeks export authority are owned by the New York Power Authority (NYPA) and the Bonneville Power Administration (BPA).
+Several of the international transmission lines over which SET seeks export authority are owned by the New York Power Authority (NYPA) and the Bonneville Power Administration (BPA).